ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 Prints out the name of a MIDI musical instrument for a patch number or

-Prints out the MIDI instrument name and patch number for a name fragment
+Prints out the MIDI instrument name and patch number for an instrument name fragment or class of instruments

+The classes are:

+    bass
+    brass
+    effect
+    idiophone
+    keyboard
+    lamellaphone
+    membranophone
+    string
+    synth
+    voice
+    wind

 #### *range* instrument